grafana/grafana/docs/sources/installation/configuration.md

 ### default_home_dashboard_path

 Path to the default home dashboard.
-If this value is empty, Grafana will default to use StaticRootPath + "dashboards/home.json"
+If this value is empty, then Grafana uses StaticRootPath + "dashboards/home.json"

 ## [dashboards.json]